PonomarevDA/libparams/README.md

 > By default the library expect stm32f103 with 128 KBytes of flash, but it might be easily adopted for other sizes.

-## Parameters Storage API description
+## 1. High level interface.
+Parameters

 There are 4 types of parameters that we may want to store (they are defined in `StorageParamType_t` enum):
 - PARAM_TYPE_INTEGER (int32)